 In December 2022, the Company entered into a convertible loan agreement with a new lender for a total principal amount of RMB7.0 million (US\$1.0 million) ("the December 2022 Convertible Loan").
 Interest rate is 8% per annum of the December 2022 Convertible Loan and its maturity date is the first anniversary of the issuance date.
 The Company may not prepay the Loan prior to the maturity date.
 The December 2022 Convertible Loan shall be repayable by the lender within 3 business days of the date of written demand from the lender, if (1) the Company terminates the IPO process in the US market (including but not limited to the Nasdaq Global Market System ("Nasdaq") or the New York Stock Exchange ("NYSE")) or (2) the Company engages any sponsors or underwriters for an IPO on Stock Exchange of Hong Kong Limited ("SEHK") on or prior to the maturity date.
-In case the Qualified IPO has not completed before March 31, 2023, the lender shall have the right but not the obligation to extend the maturity date, for up to the number of days between the actual date of completion of the Qualified IPO and March 31, 2023.
+In case the Qualified IPO has not completed before March 31, 2023, the lender shall have the right but not the obligation to extend the maturity of the December 2022 Convertible Loan in increment of calendar day after the first anniversary of the maturity date, for up to the number of days between the actual date of completion of the Qualified IPO and March 31, 2023.